stonemjs/docs/src/docs/essentials/events.md

 - **Subscribers** allow you to organize multiple related event reactions inside one module.
 - **Custom Events** enable you to define your own domain-specific events and propagate structured data across your system.

-Listeners and subscribers can be defined using classes, functions, or factories — giving you full flexibility depending on your application's size and needs.
+Listeners and subscribers can be defined using classes, functions, or factories, giving you full flexibility depending on your application's size and needs.
 Class-based (declarative) patterns are preferred for introspection, clarity, and maintainability.

 Every internal event is an instance of the `Event` class, ensuring a consistent API for accessing metadata, event type, and origin.